-As of December 31, 2022, 2021 and 2020, we operated through three reportable business segments: triple-net leased properties, SHOP and office operations.
-In our triple-net leased properties segment, we invest in and own senior housing and healthcare properties throughout the United States and the United Kingdom and lease those properties to healthcare operating companies under triple-net or absolute-net leases that obligate the tenants to pay all property-related expenses.
-In our SHOP segment, we invest in senior housing communities throughout the United States and Canada and engage independent operators, such as Atria and Sunrise, to manage those communities.
-In our office operations segment, we primarily acquire, own, develop, lease and manage MOBs and life science, research and innovation centers throughout the United States.
+As of December 31, 2023, 2022 and 2021, we operated through three reportable business segments: SHOP, outpatient medical and research portfolio and triple-net leased properties.
+In our SHOP segment, we invest in senior housing communities throughout the United States and Canada and engage operators to operate those communities.
+In our outpatient medical and research portfolio segment, we primarily acquire, own, develop, lease and manage outpatient medical buildings and research centers throughout the United States.
+In our triple-net leased properties segment, we invest in and own senior housing communities, skilled nursing facilities ("SNFs"), long-term acute care facilities ("LTACs"), freestanding inpatient rehabilitation facilities ("IRFs") and other healthcare facilities throughout the United States and the United Kingdom and lease those properties to tenants under triple-net or absolute-net leases that obligate the tenants to pay all property-related expenses, including maintenance, utilities, repairs, taxes, insurance and capital expenditures.
 See "Note 18 - Segment Information."